DGX Custom - EZ-ON Regulator Kit

 The system consists of a low profile balanced piston DIN 1st stage - the DGX Gears FIRST regulator plus a flex hose in your choice of length along with an EZ-ON quick disconnect adapter that accepts the standard drysuit or BC inflator QD post, an over pressure relief valve (OPV) and a mini-SPG in your choice of PSI or BAR.
 Also included is a DIN cap to protect the fitting when not in use.

-For shop air use with a yoke style SCUBA tank valve you may also wish to add a DIN-to-Yoke spin on adapter.
+For applications with a yoke style SCUBA tank valve you may also wish to add a DIN-to-Yoke spin on adapter.

 To assemble: